La Caixa

-La Caixa (/ca/), also known as the "La Caixa" Foundation (Fundación ”la Caixa”), is a not-for-profit banking foundation based in Spain, with its headquarters in Barcelona since March 2025.
+La Caixa Foundation (Fundació ”la Caixa”, Fundación ”la Caixa”) is a not-for-profit banking foundation based in Spain, with its headquarters in Barcelona since March 2025.

-Originally a savings bank (caja), it reorganized in the 2000s and 2010s: Its commercial assets are managed under its subsidiary CriteriaCaixa, which also has partial ownership of La Caixa's old banking business CaixaBank; those are used to fund La Caixa's Obra Social — social, cultural, scientific, and civic projects for the public good.
+Originally a savings bank (called a caixa in catalan, hence the name), it reorganized in the 2000s and 2010s.
+Since then, its commercial assets have been managed under its subsidiary CriteriaCaixa, which also has partial ownership of La Caixa's old banking business CaixaBank; those are used to fund La Caixa's Obra Social — social, cultural, scientific, and civic projects for the public good.

 History

-The foundation commonly dates itself to the 1990 creation of the Caixa d'Estalvis i Pensions de Barcelona (Caja de Ahorros y Pensiones de Barcelona, "La Caixa") as a merger of the Caja de Ahorros y Monte de Piedad de Barcelona founded in 1844 and commonly known as Caja de Barcelona, founded in 1844, with the Caja de Pensiones para la Vejez y de Ahorros de Cataluña y Baleares, founded in 1904 and commonly known as the "Caja de Pensiones" and later "La Caixa".
+The foundation commonly dates itself to the 1990 creation of the Caixa d'Estalvis i Pensions de Barcelona as a merger of the Caixa d'Estalvis i Mont de Pietat de Barcelona founded in 1844 and commonly known as Caixa de Barcelona, founded in 1844, with the Caixa de Pensions per a la Vellesa i d'Estalvis de Catalunya i Balears, founded in 1904 and commonly known as the Caixa de Pensions and later "La Caixa".

 Ancestry

-Caja de Barcelona
+Caixa de Barcelona

-At the time of the 1990 merger, the Caja de Barcelona was the third largest savings bank in Spain.
+At the time of the 1990 merger, the Caixa de Barcelona was the third largest savings bank in Spain.

-Caja de Pensiones
+Caixa de Pensions

-The Caja de Pensiones para la Vejez (Old Age Pension Society) was formed in 1904 in Catalonia by Francesc Moragas, and opened to the public in 1905, expanding to the Balearic Islands in 1915.
-It merged with the Caja de Ahorros del Empordà in 1915, taking on the name "Caja de Pensiones para la Vejez y Ahorros".
+The Caixa de Pensions per a la Vellesa (Old Age Pension Society) was formed in 1904 in Catalonia by Francesc Moragas, and opened to the public in 1905, expanding to the Balearic Islands in 1915.
+It merged with the Caixa d’Estalvis del Empordà in 1915, taking on the name "Caixa de Pensions per a la Vellesa i d’Estalvis".

-The Obra Social was formally created in 1918 to oversee the Caja's social work.
+The Obra Social was formally created in 1918 to oversee the Caixa's social work.

-By 1930, the Caja had been reformed 15 times by mergers with other organizations; the first outside of Catalonia was the Caja Rural para la Federación Católico-Agraria de Ibiza in 1930.
+By 1930, the Caixa had been reformed 15 times by mergers with other organizations; the first outside of Catalonia was the Caixa Rural per a la Federació Catòlic-Agraria d’Eivissa in 1930.

-In 1969, the Caja de Pensiones became the first in Europe to begin real-time computerized tele-processing of transactions, allowing customers to do banking at any branch at will.
+In 1969, the Caixa de Pensions became the first in Europe to begin real-time computerized tele-processing of transactions, allowing customers to do banking at any branch at will.

-In the late 1980s, the Caja de Pensiones, by then known commonly known as "La Caixa", began work to expand outside of its usual territory: In 1986 it formed GrupCaixa to get around then-restrictive geographic limitations in the law; GrupCaixa was folded back into La Caixa in 1989 when the limitations were removed.
+In the late 1980s, the Caixa de Pensions, by then commonly known as "La Caixa", began work to expand outside of its usual territory: In 1986 it formed GrupCaixa to get around then-restrictive geographic limitations in the law; GrupCaixa was folded back into La Caixa in 1989 when the limitations were removed.

 By the time of the 1990 merger, La Caixa was already the largest savings bank in Spain.